vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0207
 Escape from other enemies is likely,
-But not from the relentless pursuit of evil deeds. * CR
+But not from the relentless pursuit of evil deeds. * (C. Rajagopalachari)

 0208
 The consequences of evil deeds leave not
 Like the persistent shadow under the feet.
-NV
+(N.V.K.
+Ashraf)

 0209
 If you love yourself,
 Refrain from causing ill of any degree. *
-PS
+(P.S.
+Sundaram)

 0210
 Know that no harm shall ever befall the one
 Who never strays into evil. *
-PS
+(P.S.
+Sundaram)

 Notes:
 201. Compare with 428.
 "It is folly not to fear what ought to be feared.
-The wise dread what ought to be dreaded" * - SS
+The wise dread what ought to be dreaded" * - (Satguru  Subramuniyaswami)
 203. Compare with 312.
-“The code of the pure in heart is not to hurt in return any hurt caused in hate” * - PS
+“The code of the pure in heart is not to hurt in return any hurt caused in hate” * - (P.S.
+Sundaram)

 022
 Knowledge of obligation